Step-by-Step Guide#

 Docker#

-If using Docker images of Analyzers and Responders, Docker engine is required on the Operating System:
+If using Docker images of analyzers and responders, Docker engine is required on the operating system:

 curl -fsSL https://download.docker.com/linux/debian/gpg | sudo gpg --dearmor -o /usr/share/keyrings/docker-archive-keyring.gpg